dimitris-sweagle/sweagle-ansible/files/README.md

 - jdk: you should have <ins>ONLY ONE</ins> jdk package in gz format
   - since 3.10, script executor will rely on GraalVM jdk (jdk1.8 v19.2 or higher)
-  - other components still rely on JDK 1.8 (for openJDK taken from https://adoptopenjdk.net/releases.html)
+  - other components still rely on JDK 1.8 (for openJDK taken from https://adoptopenjdk.net/releases.html) or can work with GraalVM
+  - so, if you plan to install on a single host, it is recommended to keep only GraalVM jdk

 - <OS family> = Debian
       - all Debian family (Ubuntu, ...)
 DEB packages

 - <OS family> = RedHat
       - all Red Hat Family (Rhel, CentOS, Fedora) RPM packages
+      - this should be the RPM packages linked to your OS version

 - <OS family>/: in root folder of the OS family, you should have
       - unzip (required to install vault and SWEAGLE)